-This week I ran the Club, to a disappointingly low turnout—just ten!
-I think I scared them off with all that talk of inventing Hollywoody blockbusters and creating characters from epic archetypes.
+This week I ran the Club, to a disappointingly low turnout: only 10!
+I think I scared them off with all that talk of thinking up a Hollywood blockbuster and describing the whole story in just 8 sentences.
 ANYway, I’m now going to share the blockbusting example I used to illustrate the opening exercise: to wit, an imaginary high school drama, described in only eight sentences.
 And it was called…

 Sentence 1: Introduce the Hero, and the Villain.

 Cool jock Johnny Orle-Starr is the most popular senior at Grapevine High, and he wants to work on the student newspaper – but grumpy Literature teacher Mr Meanman won’t let him.

 Sentence 2: Say why these characters are in conflict.

 Johnny is the top quarterback of the baseball soccer team, who are of course nicknamed “the Tigers”, but everybody at the school thinks he’s all charm and muscle but no brains, while Mr Meanman doesn’t even give him that much credit.

 Sentence 3: The Hero uses bad tactics to get what they want…